LedgerHQ/circleci-orbs/README.md

 This orb implements multiple validations on a Chef cookbook :
 - it checks that the cookbook version is valid and has been increased.
 See the [note about the cookbook version](#note-about-the-cookbook-version).
+- it checks that all JSON files are valid.
+- it checks the Ruby syntax with Rubocop or Cookstyle.
 - it checks the Chef syntax with Foodcritic.
-- it checks the Ruby syntax with Rubocop.
-- it checks that all JSON files are valid.

 ### Note about the cookbook version